 There are many advantages to working entirely in Excel instead of using a manual or CSV import process.
 For starters, you can quickly query your ERP/CRM for just the data that needs to be changed.

-An example of a popular use case would be an accountant that needs to update the class field on every line of all the journal entries created in the last 30 days.
+An example of a popular use case is an accountant that needs to update the class field on every line of all the journal entries from the last 30 days.
 A better approach would be for the accountant to use Excel to bring the data directly into the workbook and quickly (in seconds) change the classification and then push the changes back up to the ERP.
 This is possible with a connected spreadsheet.

 Creating records is also typically faster in Excel when you have a connection to your ERP/CRM.
-Another example would be leads generated from a tradeshow.
-These leads are typically captured in handheld scanners that ultimately dump the data into a CSV file.
-Apps like Celigo’s CloudExtend Excel for NetSuite and CloudExtend Excel for Salesforce eliminate the entire CSV process and allow users to edit their existing data in Excel and even create new records.
+Another example would be leads from a tradeshow.
+These leads are typically from handheld scanners that ultimately dump the data into a CSV file.
+Apps like Celigo’s CloudExtend Excel for NetSuite and CloudExtend Excel for Salesforce eliminate the entire CSV process.
+They allow users to edit their existing data in Excel and even create new records.

 Error management also plays a big role.
 If you’re not using a connected spreadsheet then your data validation only occurs during the CSV upload process.
 Once the CSV is submitted, your errors are invisible until you get an alert in the system you are uploading to or an email.
 This email usually includes yet another CSV as an attachment containing the lines with errors.
 The user then has to go through an iterative process of uploading until all errors are resolved.
 With a connected spreadsheet the vast majority of errors are prevented before they are even submitted.